albertllonch/adventofcode/README.md

 # Advent of Code Challanges

 This is my attempts at Advent Of Code puzzles and challenges.
+The repository contains in folders the years, and in subfolders the days for each challange.

-More info here:
+More info about AOC and what it is can be found here:
 [https://adventofcode.com/]

-The repository contains my solutions to the puzzles.

-Starting on year 2022, my goal is to improve my python and will do all the challenges with this language.
-I appreciate feedback to improve it :)
+My goal is each year approach AOC in a different language.
+- 2022: Python
+- 2023: C#